Third Party Car Insurance

 What does third party car insurance cover?

 Third party car insurance is the legal minimum level of insurance you need to take to the roads in the UK.
 This type of policy will cover you for any damage you cause to another person’s vehicle or property.
+However, it’s important to remember that any damage to your vehicle will not be covered by third party insurance.

 So in the event you collide with another driver’s car while out driving, or if you veer off the road and plough into someone’s house, your insurance will pay for the damage.
 This way, innocent drivers aren’t forced to claim on their insurance simply because another road-user was being reckless.